-An easy and flavorful side dish, these green beans with lemon and dill is the perfect vegetarian side dish to add to any meal.
+An easy and flavorful side dish, these lemon dill green beans are the perfect vegetarian recipe to add to any meal.

-Have you had enough healthy fat today?
 A little fat goes a long way when it comes to the absorption of vitamins and minerals found in produce.
 In fact, without a bit of fat, your body is not able to fully absorb all of the nutrients.
 Now wouldn’t it be silly to eat all of those veggies for nothing?
-Before you reach for the Velveeta, I want to give a few suggestions on healthy pairings that utilize MUFA’s (mono-unsaturated fatty acids.)
-Here are some ideas, morning, noon and night:
+Before you reach for the Velveeta, I want to give a few suggestions on healthy pairings that utilize MUFA’s – mono-unsaturated fatty acids.

 - Add walnuts and berries to your oatmeal or cereal.